cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 docker compose -f "./docker/docker-compose.test.yml" up -d --build
 ```

-**DEBUGGER ENVIRONMENT**
+**DEVELOPMENT ENVIRONMENT**
-- Deploy the agent for debugging by running the following code in the CLI at the directory.
-The debugger will be available at port 5005.
+- Deploy the agent for development by running the following code in the CLI at the directory.
+The remote JVM endpoint for debugging will be available at port 5005.
 ```
 docker compose -f "./docker/docker-compose.debug.yml" up -d --build
 ```